MattN-HB/amihackedlinux/README.md

 ## MVP:

 1. Do each check and prompt before continue
-2. See .sh for the files
+2. See .sh for the checks
+3. Compare baseline and show running gui like bashtop
+4. Push to grafana

 ## Set-up:
 Works on linux machine